-- R614-1-8.
+- R614-1-7.
 Recording and Reporting Occupational Injuries and Illnesses.

-- R614-1-9.
+- R614-1-8.
 Rules of Practice for Temporary or Permanent Variance from the Utah Occupational Safety and Health Standards.
-(Also Adopted and Published as Chapter XXIII of the Utah Occupational Safety and Health Field Operations Manual.)

-- R614-1-11.
+- R614-1-10.
 Rules of Agency Practice and Procedure Concerning UOSH Access to Employee Medical Records.